When are you open?

 How are you governed?

-We are governed in day-to-day operations by a Director.
+We are governed in day-to-day operations by an Executive Director.
 The Director meets monthly with a Board of Directors.
 A Board of Trustees oversees management of the endowment.

 What's the facility like?